Southern Pinto Beans are simmered with smoked ham hocks until the beans are tender and the soup is brown and thick.

 I like tender pinto beans cooked until the skins falls off.
 Although not photogenic, they are delicious!
 If you prefer “pretty” whole beans, stir very gently or use a slow cooker.

 Although most people love cornbread and pinto beans, there are multitudes who prefer biscuits.

-How To Read & Follow A Recipe
+How To Read & Follow A Recipe: Tips for Beginners

-Reading a recipe is an important life skill.
-It starts with knowing how to read a recipe’s ingredients, follow the instructions, prep ingredients, and knowing what equipment to use.
+Reading a recipe is an important life skill that requires properly reading a recipe’s ingredients, and instructions.
+Plus, knowing how to prep ingredients and what equipment to use.

 Start with clean hands and organized kitchen.
 Wash hands thoroughly.
-Make sure kitchen and countertops are clean before making a recipe.
+Make sure kitchen and countertops are clean before cooking anything.

 Create a relaxing environment.
 Play favorite music while in the kitchen.
 I love listening to classical or gospel music.

 Watch Recipe Videos.
-If you’re a visual learner (like me), watch recipe videos.
-Perfect for when you’re learning a new skill or just want to see how a recipe is made.
+If you’re a visual learner (like me), watching a recipe video is a great way to see how a recipe is made.

 Mise en place is a super time saver.
 This French cooking term translates as “putting in place.”
 It means prepping/measuring ingredients and chopping food before you start cooking.

 Make notes in your recipe.
-Note any special prep instructions and highlight cooking times.
-Make note of ingredients omitted, favorite substitutions and creative twists.
+Note any special prep instructions, cooking time, ingredients omitted, favorite substitutions, and creative twists.